chukwuemekaumesi/alx-low_level_programming/README.md

-The while variable in C programming
+The directory for nested loops and functions